Anderson-Lab/anderson-lab.github.io/csc_448_2020_spring/technology.md

 # GitHub classroom
 We will use GitHub classroom to manage all turn in procedures.
 Links to assignments will be provided on the schedule.

+# Slack and Canvas
+We will use both Slack and Canvas.
+Please check Canvas for high priority announcements and official grades.
+Slack is a better platform for more frequent and casual communication.